 Purpose-built capabilities that help Playwright teams ship faster and debug smarter.

-Every failure is tagged as Actual Bug, UI Change, Unstable Test, or Miscellaneous with a confidence score, cutting triage time.
+Every failure is tagged as Actual Bug, UI Change, Unstable Test, or Miscellaneous with a confidence score, cutting triage time across the team.

 Where each platform leads, and where it falls short.